William Pell (tenor): Career in opera

 Pell began performing in professional operas with mostly secondary houses throughout North America during the early 1970s as a baritone.
 He notably sang Figaro in Mozart's The Marriage of Figaro with the Canadian Opera Company and Germont in Verdi's La Traviata in San Francisco.
 In 1975 he made his first foray into the tenor repertoire with a portrayal of Rodolfo in Puccini's La bohème.
 In 1977 he became an Affiliate Artist at San Francisco Opera where he sang the role of the officer in Ariadne auf Naxos by Richard Strauss and Procolo in Donizetti's Le convenienze ed inconvenienze teatrali.

 In the late 1970s he went to Europe where his career thrived.
-From 1982-1989 he was a principal tenor at the Deutsche Oper Berlin where he was much admired in Wagner roles.
+From 1982–1989 he was a principal tenor at the Deutsche Oper Berlin where he was much admired in Wagner roles.
 He notably starred in the world premiere of Wolfgang Rihm's Oedipus on October 4, 1987, which was broadcast on German television.
 Music reviewer John Holland said Pell sang his challenging part's "high tessitura without any sign of distress".
 He also performed with the company in performances of Rudolf Kelterborn's Ophelia at the Schwetzingen Festival.
 He had two major triumphs with the company in 1988 as Siegfried in Wagner's Ring Cycle and Váňa Kudrjáš in Janáček's Káťa Kabanová.

 Pell was also highly active as a guest artist with opera companies on the international stage.
 In 1980 he returned to the Canadian Opera Company to sing Laca Klemeň in Janáček's Jenůfa and in 1981 he returned to the San Francisco Opera to portray Romeo in Gounod's Roméo et Juliette.
 At Oper Frankfurt he sang in the world premiere of Hans Zender's Stephen Climax on June 15, 1986.
 He had a major triumph at the Festival dei Due Mondi in the title role of Wagner's Parsifal in 1987, returning there the following year to sing Laca Klemeň.
 In 1988 he was an admired Bacchus in Ariadne auf Naxos at the Teatro Lirico Giuseppe Verdi in Trieste and gave successful performances of Alwa in Alban Berg's Lulu at the Teatro Carlo Felice and Staatsoper Hannover.

 Pell gave several performances at the Bayreuth Festival where he was heard as Parsifal (1989) and as Walther in Tannhäuser (1989–1991).
 In 1990 he sang Florestan in Beethoven's Fidelio in Trieste and returned to Frankfurt to perform in York Höller's The Master and Margarita.
-He also performed Parsifal at the Spoleto Festival that year, with New York Times music critic Donal Henahan calling his performance, "believable and bright-toned".
+He also performed Parsifal at the Spoleto Festival that year, with The New York Times music critic Donal Henahan calling his performance, "believable and bright-toned".
 Pell also made several guest appearances at the De Nederlandse Opera, Staatsoper Stuttgart, La Fenice, and the Teatro dell'Opera di Roma during his career.
 Other roles in his extensive repertoire included Desportes in Zimmermann's Die Soldaten, Jean in Antonio Bibalo's Miss Julie, Matteo in Arabella by Richard Strauss, and Zinoviy Borisovich Izmailov in Shostakovich's Lady Macbeth of the Mtsensk District.